SAP-samples/cap-local-development-workshop/exercises/03/README.md

   > northbreeze.edmx
 ```

-👉 Now use the `cds import` command to import the API definition (in its EDMX form) and convert it to CSN:
+👉 Now use the `cds import` command to import the API definition (in this EDMX form) and convert it to CSN:

 ```bash
 cds import northbreeze.edmx